Step-by-step guide to creating a Backstage frontend plugin

 4. Edge Cases & Production Hardening

 Common deployment failures stem from unhandled CORS policies when the plugin calls external APIs, or missing @backstage/core-plugin-api peer dependencies in package.json.
-If the sidebar icon fails to render, verify that the icon prop in App.tsx uses a valid @material-ui/icons export.
+If the sidebar icon fails to render, verify that the icon prop in App.tsx uses a valid @mui/icons-material export (Backstage uses MUI v5).
 For monorepo builds, ensure tsconfig.json references the plugin correctly to prevent module resolution errors during CI/CD.

 Rapid Resolution & Rollback: